rachfop/runpod-docs/docs/overview.md

 **AI APIs** are fully managed and Endpoints of some of the most popular AI models.
 They are designed for a variety of applications including Dreambooth, Stable Diffusion, Whisper, and more.

+## CLI

+Additionally, RunPod has developed a Command Line Interface (CLI) tool designed specifically for quickly developing and deploying custom endpoints on the RunPod serverless platform.

 ### Our Mission